Analyzing Tutor Perini (NYSE:TPC) & Sports Field (OTCMKTS:SFHI)

-Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their dividends, institutional ownership, earnings, analyst recommendations, risk, profitability and valuation.
+Tutor Perini (NYSE:TPC) and Sports Field (OTCMKTS:SFHI) are both small-cap construction companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, analyst recommendations, dividends, institutional ownership, earnings, valuation and profitability.

-69.2% of Tutor Perini shares are owned by institutional investors.
-22.2% of Tutor Perini shares are owned by company insiders.
-Comparatively, 6.9% of Sports Field shares are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Tutor Perini and Sports Field’s gross revenue, earnings per share (EPS) and valuation.

 Profitability